rodw/rodw.github.com/_snippets/snippets.md

 Like Ruby's `ARGF`, the module assumes any elements in `process.argv` represent files to process (and uses the input stream if no files are provided.

 You can also pass an array to `new ARGF()` to provide the list of files, which is handy if you're using something like [node-optimist](https://github.com/substack/node-optimist).
-(Note that in node-optimist you can use `argv._` to get the remaining parameters after parising.)
+(Note that in node-optimist you can use `argv._` to get the remaining parameters after parsing.)
 For example:

 {% highlight javascript %}
 optimist = require('optimist');